A gender pay gap is the difference between women’s and men’s earnings, expressed as a percentage of men’s earnings.

 The national gender pay gap is calculated by the Workplace Gender Equality Agency (WGEA) using data from the Australian Bureau of Statistics (ABS).

-Currently, Australia’s national gender pay gap is 15.3%.
-It has hovered between 15% and 19% for the past two decades.
+Currently, Australia’s national gender pay gap is 14.6%, the lowest level in 20 years.
+It had previously hovered between 15% and 19% for the past two decades.

 The national gender pay gap is the difference between women’s and men’s average weekly full-time base salary earnings, expressed as a percentage of men’s earnings.
 It is a measure of women’s overall position in the paid workforce and does not compare like roles.

 The WGEA collects pay data annually from non-public sector organisations with 100 or more employees, covering about 4 million employees in Australia, including superannuation, bonuses and other additional payments.

 The full-time total remuneration gender pay gap based on WGEA data is 22.4%, meaning men working full-time earn nearly $27,000 a year more than women working full-time.

 Gender pay gaps are calculated across the WGEA dataset by industry, and by management and non-management occupational categories.

 ABS and WGEA data both show a gender pay gap favouring full-time working men over full-time working women in every industry and occupational category in Australia.